KiltedCode/khandaria-campaign/sessions/2025/2025-07-24-the-final-stand.md

 mission to demand reparations of 30m gold (easy), 30k gold / year as tribute (hard), and appology from invisible emperor (expected to be impossible)
 if succeed can prevent war

+Option 3: planar detectives
-Option 3: become evident that gods themselves are interested in this
+become evident that gods themselves are interested in this
 `Pylia` seen `Asmodeus` twice, Sarenrae in Eclipse, Paladins with avatar of a god
 Gods don't usually get involved, just give spells
 church wants someone to investigate